 How and why we use your personal data?

-We use your personal data to respond to your requests for information on our services; to engage or or support you as a client; or to provide training services.
+We use your personal data to respond to your requests for information about or related to our services; to inform you about new service offerings; to engage or or support you as a client; or to provide training services.

 How long do we keep your personal data for?

 We keep your information for as long as necessary for the relevant purpose.
 For example, if we have a contract with you this would be for 6.5 years after expiry in order to assist us with any contractual claims.

 We use a number of criteria for determining the data retention period, including obligations under law; our need to defend or bring contractual claims within the statutory limitation period; and consideration of the original purpose we collected it for.

 Who do we share your personal data with?